jaketreacher/migrate_mail/README.md

 ## Synopsis

-A simple script to migrate mail from multiple accounts between two severs.
+A simple script to migrate mail for multiple accounts between two severs.

 ## To-Do
 * Check for duplicate(s) on destination before copying